 In line with current guidelines regarding Covid-19 the Recovery College remains physically closed to students and visitors.

-We have been delivering courses online via Skype and Microsoft Teams, with a total of 24 courses delivered over the Summer term which ended in August.
-We are pleased to launch our Spring 2021 programme, containing a range of online courses designed to support your health and wellbeing from the comfort of your own home.
+We have been delivering courses online via Skype and Microsoft Teams, with a total of 25 courses delivered over the Spring Term which ended in March.
+We are pleased to launch our Summer 2021 programme, containing a range of online courses designed to support your health and wellbeing from the comfort of your own home.

-The College will be closed for the Christmas period from Monday 21 December 2020 for 2 weeks and there may be a delay in responding to any enquiries during this time.
-We re-open for the Spring term on Monday 4 January 2021.
+The College will be closed from Monday 18th October to Friday 22nd October for half term break and there may be a slight delay in responding to any enquiries during this time.
+The Summer Term starts on 12th April 2021.

 Please call us on 0116 295 1196 if you wish to speak to a member of the recovery college team to request a copy of the current prospectus and/or to enrol.